It’s not easy speaking about animals in Korean, is it? Especially when “your pet or a visit to the zoo” pops up in the conversation.

 여러분은 뚱뚱하고 거대한 버팔로를 본 적이 있나요?-yorobuneun ttungttunghago godaehan bopalroreul bon jogi innayo

-We’re happy to announce that you can now say “pets” and “farm animals” on Facebook, in restaurants, the street, or anywhere for that matter.
+We’re happy to announce that you can now say “pets” and “farm animals” on Facebook, in restaurants, on the street, or anywhere for that matter.

 So what’s next?
 Babies are on the line.